 and well maintained.
 This is a decent enough poker room to

-play in. - Hospitality: You can earn $1 per hour in comps while
+• Hospitality: You can earn $1 per hour in comps while

 playing at the Riverwind poker room.
 Food and drinks are

-also available for purchase from the table. - Players: The players you'll come across here will be
+• Players: The players you'll come across here will be

 quite standard for a mid-sized poker room.
 The play isn't